Units of twisted group rings and their correlations to classical group rings: Introduction

 and any $u_g$ commutes with the elements of $R$.
 Note that the ring structure of $R^{\alpha}[G]$ depends only on the cohomology class $[\alpha]\in H^2(G,R^*)$ of $\alpha$ and not on the particular $2$-cocycle.
 Of importance is that there is a 1-1 correspondence between $\alpha$-projective representations of $G$ and $R^\alpha[G]$-modules.
-As such projective representations, although not explicity used, are recurrent objects behind the scenes (see \cite[\S 2.1]{ginosar2012semi} for detailed explanation).
+As such projective representations, although not explicitly used, are recurrent objects behind the scenes (see \cite[\S 2.1]{ginosar2012semi} for detailed explanation).

-In order to keep the introduction notationally light, we will restrict ourselves to abelian extensions (i.e. $\Gamma$ is split into an extension where $N$ is abelian).
+In order to keep the introduction notationally lighter, we will restrict ourselves to abelian extensions (i.e. $N$ is abelian in~\eqref{extension intro}).
 However from \Cref{sectie prelim} till \Cref{section correlations} we will work with general extensions.
 When $N$ is abelian, the extension (\ref{extension intro}) corresponds\footnote{The necessary background is briefly introduced in \Cref{sectie prelim}.} to a cohomology class $[\alpha] \in H^2_{\sigma}(G, N)$ where $\sigma$ is the action of $G$ on $N$.
 Via $\sigma$ the group $G$ acts on the set $\Lin(N,F)$ of linear $F$-characters of $N$ and we denote the orbit space by $\Lin(N,F)/G$.
-Now, with a $G$-invariant linear character $\chi$ of $N$ over $F$ one can associate via the transgression map a new $2$-cocycle $[T_{\alpha}(\chi)] \in H^2(G, F^*)$ where $T_{\alpha}(\chi)(g,h) := \chi(\alpha(g,h)).$
+Now, for a $G$-invariant linear character $\chi$ of $N$ over $F$, the transgression of $\chi$ with respect to $\alpha$ is a $2$-cocycle $T_{\alpha}(\chi) \in Z^2(G, F^*)$ which is defined by $T_{\alpha}(\chi)(g,h) := \chi(\alpha(g,h)).$ Via so-called inflation one can extend a cocycle of $G$ to one of $\Gamma$, see \Cref{sectie prelim} for details.